-The research group had planned to conduct two workshops in the project.
-As a result of Covid, restrictions and infection control, general meetings were set up digitally.
+The research group had planned to conduct two workshops on the project.
+Due to COVID, restrictions, and infection control, we set up general meetings digitally.
 In two of the digital meetings, the research group presented earlier research related to the target group.
-A physical meeting was later held where Trondheim municipality invited the Division of Mental Health Care at St.Olav hospital.
+A physical meeting was later held where Trondheim municipality invited the Division of Mental Health Care at St.Olav Hospital.
 This meeting was led by Trondheim Municipality.

 During spring 2021, Trondheim municipality arranged a series of meetings with a working group that worked on the functional brief.
-This working group had representatives from various municipal units who are responsible for housing for users with substance abuse and mental challenges (both managers and employees), employee representatives, safety representatives and chief safety representatives for health and welfare.
-Altogether ten employees.
-From the user side, one representative of a user- and relatives' organization and one representative of Mental Health Trøndelag participated.
+This working group had representatives from various municipal units who are responsible for housing for users with substance abuse and mental challenges (both managers and employees), employee representatives, safety representatives, and chief safety representatives for health and welfare.
+There are ten employees.
+From the user side, one representative of a user- and relatives' organisation and one representative of Mental Health Trøndelag participated.
 Three advisors and project managers in the municipal director's professional staff also participated.
 Two of the researchers in the research group (one from SINTEF Community and one from NTNU Social Research) followed this work with the functional brief for the new housing initiative (meeting series spring 2021) and then the municipality's start of work with the scheme design (meeting series autumn 2021).
-The work resulted in the functional brief which formed a knowledge base for the work in the scheme design where the architect (two persons) was involved.
+The work resulted in the functional brief, which formed a knowledge base for the work in the scheme design where the architect (two persons) was involved.

-Two user representatives participated in the work with the functional brief.
+Two user representatives participated in the work on the functional brief.
 Potential residents were not interviewed during this follow-up research project.
-This was a conscious choice, as a study had recently been done on user experiences in housing for the target group in Jarleveien (Bjørgen et al. 2021).
-In previous projects, the research team has also interviewed residents about their experiences with existing housing and service solutions (Røe, Woods & Jæger, 2014; Wagø, Høyland & Bø, 2019; Wagø, Bø & Høyland, 2021).
+This was a conscious choice, as a study had recently been done on user experiences in housing for the target group in Jarleveien (Bjørgen et al., 2021).
+In previous projects, the research team has also interviewed residents about their experiences with existing housing and service solutions (Røe, Woods & Jæger, 2014; Wågø, Høyland & Bø, 2019; Wågø, Bø & Høyland, 2021).
 These sources are used in this research work.